svenssonjoel/lispBM/README.md

 4. GC should be run when needed.
 5. Test the Zynq build more.
 6. Document code.
-7. Implement the Vector, String and Char types).
-8. Implement some looping structure for speed or just ease of use.
+7. Implement some looping structure for speed or just ease of use.
-9. Be much more stringent on checking of error conditions etc.
+8. Be much more stringent on checking of error conditions etc.

 ## Compile for linux
 1. Build the library: `make`